 Our Vision Statement

-Piggie Poo has been highly successful in finding new life-long placements with adopting families.
+Piggie Poo has been highly successful in finding new life-long placements with adoptive families.
 This is a direct result of the on-going education and individual support each adopting family is provided, to help ensure they are the most responsible pet owners possible.
 We strive to know each potential adopter through the course of many interactions with them, which ultimately helps ensure a successful, permanent match.

-For our foster cavies, we provide an environment where they are safe, well cared for and loved until adopted.
+For our foster residents, we provide an environment where they are safe, well cared for and loved until adopted.
 Their happiness, needs, and well-being are our utmost priority.
-For those cavies that are deemed unadoptable due to health considerations, age or behavioral concerns, we provide a sanctuary to help them conclude their lives in comfort.
+For those pets that are deemed unadoptable due to health considerations, age or behavioral concerns, we provide a permanet sanctuary to help them conclude their lives in comfort.
 We also recognize that there are times when euthanasia may be the most ethical, humane and difficult decision we can make for them and do so, if needed, with their well-being in mind.